MatthewReid854/reliability/docs/Mixture models.rst

 -    stats() - prints all the descriptive statistics.
 Same as the statistics shown using .plot() but printed to console.
 -    random_samples() - draws random samples from the distribution to which it is applied.

-The following example shows how the Mixture_Distribution object can be created, visualised and used.
+The following example shows how the Mixture_Model object can be created, visualised and used.

 .. code:: python